Themefic-Team/instantio/readme.txt

 - Updated: Compatibility check with WordPress 6.0.3
 - Updated: Compatibility check with WC 7.0.0
 - Improvement: Css/Js code

-= 2.5.7 = ( October 10, 2022 )
-- Updated: Compatibility check with WordPress
-- Fixed: Css update in the cart popup

-= 2.5.6 = ( September 28, 2022 )
-- Improvement: The payment gateway has been further improved
-- Updated: Compatibility check with WooCommerce 6.9.4

-= 2.5.5 = ( September 18, 2022 )
-- Improvement: The system has been further improved
-- Fixed: Auto sidebar opens when Page Reload With Ajax Without Ajax
-- Updated: Compatibility check with WooCommerce 6.9.2
-- Updated: Compatibility check with WordPress 6.0.2

 **Old Changelog can be found [here](https://themefic.com/instantio/changelog/)**.